KBNLwikimedia/KBCollectionHighlights/README.md

 **Images** of our public domain collection highlights are in [Category:Collection highlights of Koninklijke Bibliotheek](https://commons.wikimedia.org/wiki/Category:Collection_highlights_of_Koninklijke_Bibliotheek) on Wikimedia Commons.

-**Publications** about Wikifying KB's collection highlights can be found on https://kbnlwikimedia.github.io/KBCollectionHighlights/
+**Publications** about Wikifying KB's collection highlights can be found on https://kbnlwikimedia.github.io/KBCollectionHighlights/ (and its source code in the [docs](https://github.com/KBNLwikimedia/KBCollectionHighlights/tree/main/docs) folder)